 When you are changing address in Denmark, you need to follow some simple steps in order to avoid problems and a fine.
 Yes, you can get fined for not notifying the proper authorities when you move.

 They can provide you with a FREE moving pack and answer any questions you might have.
 You can pick up a moving pack from either your local kommune or post office.
 If you can find a post office.
+Not sure if the post office actually has these packs anymore.
+Been told they do but have been unable to find a post office that has them.

-In the pack there are some postcards which can be sent free of charge to local business to inform them of your move.
+If you do find them they include the following: In the pack there are some postcards which can be sent free of charge to local business to inform them of your move.
 There is also a short form which you need to fill out and hand into borgerservice at your new kommune.
 For notifying business, it is usually easier and quicker to notify them by email or on their website.
 Just log in with your account details and follow the instructions.

 The kommune will notify the Folkeregister and all the major government offices, that you are changing address in Denmark.
 If you move from one kommune to another kommune, you will contact the kommune you are moving to and NOT the kommune you are moving from.
 If you are moving out of the country, contact the kommune you are presently leaving.